WASH YOUR HANDS

-Some glucose meters admit taking a sample from other areas less sensitive to pain than fingers, such as the forearm or the hand palm.
+Some glucose meters take a sample from other areas less sensitive to pain than fingers, such as the forearm or the hand palm.
 However, these points may not reflect the true values of glucose, because the circulation of blood to the rest of the arm takes longer than to the fingertips.
 This is especially relevant in situations where blood glucose levels are quickly changing, both rising (after a meal) or dropping (when insulin is reaching its maximum level).
 Therefore, in case of low sugar levels, or in those patients in whom hypoglycemia symptoms are not detected, it is crucial to check glycemia on the fingertips.

-DO NOT SQUEEZE
+DO NOT SQUEEZE THE FINGER

 To control glucose with a capillary meter, it is essential to obtain a sufficient amount of blood.
 If the strip does not have enough blood, the meter will not show any result.
 However, pressing your finger is not recommended, as there are some times when a little more of interstitial fluid (it is the substance that is immediately under the skin) goes out, and this can affect the blood sample.

 ARE YOU INTERESTED?